Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 For this reason, you will easily find ghee in Indian grocery stores.
 But there, you will most likely not be able to find grass-fed ghee.

-As it is 100% pure fat, ghee is free of milk proteins and lactose.
+Ghee is 100% pure fat and free of milk proteins and lactose.

 Accordingly, grass-fed ghee is the premium version of grass-fed butter for cooking.
 Due to the absence of milk protein, ghee is also the better option for a sensitive gut.